Kenny Rogers

-Kenneth Ray Rogers (August 21, 1938 – March 20, 2020) was an American singer, songwriter, and actor.
+Kenneth Ray Rogers (born Kenneth Donald Rogers; August 21, 1938 – March 20, 2020) was an American singer and songwriter.
 He was inducted into the Country Music Hall of Fame in 2013.
-Rogers was particularly popular with country audiences but also charted more than 120 hit singles across various genres, topping the country and pop album charts for more than 200 individual weeks in the United States alone.
+Rogers was particularly popular with country audiences, but also charted more than 120 hit singles across various genres, topping the country and pop album charts for more than 200 individual weeks in the United States alone.
 He sold more than 100 million records worldwide during his lifetime, making him one of the best-selling music artists of all time.
-His fame and career spanned multiple genres: jazz, folk, pop, rock, and country.
+His fame and career spanned multiple genres - jazz, folk, pop, rock, and country.
 He remade his career and was one of the most successful cross-over artists of all time.